NextUrban/Livability_by_Twitter/README.md

   #### 2.2.
 Sentiment Analysis

 The original fastText code has been modified for the purpose of this research.
 The [code](https://github.com/NextUrban/livTwi/blob/master/sentiment_analysis.py) needs to be run a few times until reaching the desireable outcome.
-Besides evaluating the related performance measures, you may check the output sentiments from every run manually.
+Besides evaluating the related performance measures, you may manually check the output sentiments in each run.

 For more information regarding the fastText analysis, please refer to this [link](https://fasttext.cc/docs/en/support.html).